markuspg/ubuntu/README.md

 ## Contributing

-1. Fork and clone the repo.
+1. Fork and clone the repository.
 2. Create a new branch, please don't work in your `master` branch directly.
 3. Add new [Serverspec](http://serverspec.org/) tests in the `test/` subtree for the change you want to make.
-Run `make test` on a relevant template to see the tests fail (like `make test-virtualbox/ubuntu1804`).
-4. Fix stuff.
-Use `make ssh` to interactively test your box (like `make ssh-virtualbox/ubuntu1804`).
+4. Fix stuff if necessary.
-5. Run `make test` on a relevant template (like `make test-virtualbox/ubuntu1804`) to see if the tests pass.
+5. Run `make test` to test all templates or `bin/box test` on individual boxes to see if the tests pass.
 Repeat steps 3-5 until done.
 6. Update `README.md` and `AUTHORS` to reflect any changes.
 7. If you have a large change in mind, it is still preferred that you split them into small commits.
 Good commit messages are important.
-The git documentatproject has some nice guidelines on [writing descriptive commit messages](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).
+   The git project has some nice guidelines on [writing descriptive commit messages](http://git-scm.com/book/ch5-2.html#Commit-Guidelines).
 8. Push to your fork and submit a pull request.
-9. Once submitted, a full `make test` run will be performed against your change in the build farm.
-You will be notified if the test suite fails.